OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_200.md

 - You will need to provide a **deployment name** and the **OGG_HOME** is selected by default.
 If the wrong OGG_HOME is listed; use the Browse button to correct it.

 		This will be your first deployment under the Service Manager.
 		You can name the deployment whatever you like.
-For this lab, it’s suggested to use a city name which will make the deployment name like **“Atlanta”**.
+For this lab, it’s suggested to use a city name which will make the deployment name like “Atlanta”.

 ![](images/200/5.JPG)